DMMP0/BDT/2. Data Collector Layer/readme.md

 **In order for the script to work, a json credential file must be present into the "credentials" folder.**
 The credential path can be changed in the file models/temp_storage_sender at line 13.

-**The script does not create the buckets automatically**, they were created with the following logic: kafka_topic-bdt-13.
+**The script does not create the buckets automatically**, they were created with the following logic: kafka_topic-bdt-13 *(e.g. bank-bdt-13)*.
 The name can be changed at models/message_consumer.py, line 21.

 If you wish to **delete all files sent into a bucket**, the following command must be issued in the Google Cloud shell: gsutil -m rm -r gs://bucket-name/\*